Milk 'N' Cookies

 Milk 'N' Cookies was an American power pop band from Long Island, New York in 1973.
-The band were short-lived, with their wholesome and pop-based sound standing out in the early CBGB New York punk rock scene, which led to them later being regarded as forerunners to the new wave movement.
+The band were short-lived, with their wholesome-yet-subversive and pop-based sound standing out in the early CBGB New York punk rock scene, which led to them later being regarded as forerunners to the new wave movement.

 On February 28, 2021, Ian North died at the age of 68 from complications following a heart attack.
 Sal Maida died due to complications of a fall in New York, on February 1, 2025, at the age of 76.